viettrungluu/umsgpack/README.md

 ## Current status

 * ![umsgpack build and test status](https://github.com/viettrungluu/umsgpack/actions/workflows/go.yml/badge.svg)
-* It is in alpha, but the design is rapidly crystalizing.
-Additional changes are expected to be largely additive.
+* It is near stable: additional changes should be additive and backwards compatible.
 * Decoding (unmarshalling) is supported.
 * Encoding (marshalling) is supported.
-  * Ergonomic encoding of structs is not yet supported.